 - Discard fat from top of chilled juices; reserve juices.
 Chop pork into ½-inch cubes, discarding excess fat.

 - Thinly slice remaining 2 onions.
 Heat remaining 3 tablespoons oil in heavy large pot over medium-high heat.
 Add onions; sauté until soft, stirring often, about 7 minutes.
-Add remaining 2 tablespoons plus 2 teaspoons ancho chile powder, remaining 1 tablespoon plus 1 teaspoon oregano, diced chiles, garlic, and cumin; stir 30 seconds.
+Add remaining 3 tablespoons ancho chile powder, remaining 1½ tablespoons oregano, diced chiles, garlic, and cumin; stir 30 seconds.
 Add pork, reserved juices, hominy and red chili sauce.
 Bring to boil; reduce heat to low.

 - Cover with lid slightly ajar and simmer 30 minutes to allow flavors to blend, adding more broth to thin, if desired.
 DO AHEAD: Can be made 1 day ahead.
 Cool slightly.
 Chill uncovered until cool.
 Cover and keep chilled.
 Rewarm before continuing.